Iris Paul: Early life and education

-Iris Grace Rajakumari Walter was born in 1945 in Tamil Nadu, India.
+Iris Grace Rajakumari Paul was born in 1945 in Tamil Nadu, India.
 The oldest of four children, she and her siblings enjoyed a comfortable childhood in an affluent family.
-Her father was the Chief Engineer at the Tamil Nadu Public Works Department and moved his family around frequently, including to Tamil Nadu, Chennai and Delhi, where Iris learned to speak Hindi.
+Her father was the chief engineer at the Tamil Nadu Public Works Department and moved his family around frequently, including to Tamil Nadu, Chennai and Delhi, where Iris learned to speak Hindi.
 As a child, Paul was described as rebellious, headstrong, and boisterous, despite the expectations imposed on her by her parents and the rest of society.

 Paul grew up in a Christian family and was deeply influenced by her parents' commitment to their religion.
-During her time at the Women's Christian College, Paul was involved in the Union of Evangelical Studies of India (ESI).
+During her time at the Women's Christian College, Paul was involved in the Union of Evangelical Studies of India.

 After completing her courses in junior college, Paul applied for medical colleges and B.Sc. courses in biology and zoology.
 Having not received acceptances from any of her medical colleges, she decided to join the B.Sc. course in zoology at Women's Christian College in Madras and graduated in 1964.
 Afterwards, she pursued her interest in medicine and completed the first year of her MB.BS course at Fatima College, Madurai.
-She then continued the next six months at Madurai Medical College and finished her degree at Kilpauk Medical College in Madras, receiving a Gold Medal in pediatrics.
+She then continued the next six months at Madurai Medical College and finished her degree at Kilpauk Medical College in Madras, receiving a gold medal in paediatrics.

-In 1985, Paul attended the Indian Institute of Cross Cultural Communication in Nasik, IICCC, Manarasthra to learn about writing spoken language with the goal of writing the New Testament in the Bondo Language.
+In 1985, Paul attended the Indian Institute of Cross Cultural Communication in Nasik, IICCC, Manarasthra to learn about writing spoken language with the goal of writing the New Testament in the Bondo language.
 While working with the Bondos, she took a medical correspondence course from the Christian Medical College in Velur.
 Paul also pursued advanced study in theology and received a Bachelor of Divinity from the Senate of Serampore University in 1990.